skypjack/entt/docs/md/entity.md

 During construction, they look at the number of elements available in each pool and use the smallest set in order to speed up iterations.<br/>
 They offer more or less the same functionalities of a multi type view.
-However, they don't expose a `get` member function and users should refer to the registry that generated the view to access components.<br/>
+However, they do not expose a `get` member function and users should refer to the registry that generated the view to access components.<br/>
 Refer to the inline documentation for all the details.